 Popularity contest

-People tend to love Debt Snowball because it is a more visually motivating process, and can help with sticking to your plan as you can see your progress quickly.
+People tend to love Debt Snowball because it is a more visually motivating process and can help with sticking to your plan as you can see your progress quickly.
 Psychologically speaking, the quick wins it provides can help with motivation and keeping on track.

 As consumers and investors, we behave irrationally because our relationship with money is psychological and emotional.
 We do not always make the rational choice, and that’s ok.
+Picking Debt Avalanche can sometimes counter our goals by not motivating us enough to see it through.
+Emotions trump match when it comes to money.

 Enter Debt Avalanche…

-Keeping more of your hard earned money in your pocket sooner is the ultimate goal!
-This is why I believe the Debt Avalanche is underrated, and you should consider giving it a try!
+Isn’t this what we all want?
+The ultimate goal is to keep more of your hard-earned money in your pocket!
+This is why I believe the Debt Avalanche is underrated, and you should consider trying it!

 Find more content like this in the Savings & Debt Section of the blog.

-3 thoughts on “Why Debt Avalanche is Underrated”
+3 thoughts on “Why Debt Avalanche is Underrated